caseyscarborough/puzzle/README.md

 # Java Sliding Puzzle Solver

 This application is a small command line utility used to solve the 8-puzzle game.
 This implementation uses the [A * Search algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm) to find the goal state.
 The [Manhattan distance](http://en.wikipedia.org/wiki/Taxicab_geometry) is used to calculate the [heuristic](http://en.wikipedia.org/wiki/Heuristic_function) of the puzzle at each state.
+This project was written for the senior level Artificial Intelligence class at my university.
 An example of an initial state and goal state of the 8-puzzle game are shown below.

 __Initial State__: